 1916 - Churchill returns to parliament in June, sitting as an independent.

-1917 - In July he is appointed minister of munitions in Lloyd George's coalition government and works to push through the development of the tank and its deployment on the Western Front.
+1917 - In July he is appointed minister of munitions in Lloyd George's coalition government.

 1918 - The First World War ends on 11 November.
 In January 1919 Churchill is appointed state secretary of war and air.
-He has initial success in securing an intensification of the British action against the new Bolshevik Government in Russia but the forces are eventually withdrawn.
+He has initial success in securing British support for a war against the new Bolshevik Government in Russia but others in parliament are reluctant to continue the involvement and the support is eventually withdrawn.

 1922 - Churchill loses his seat in parliament at the general election and returns to writing.
 The following year he resigns from the Liberal Party.

-1924 - In November he is reelected to parliament as an independent but is nevertheless offered the post of chancellor of the exchequer by the Conservative government.
-His decision to reintroduce the gold standard results in an economic disaster that will lead to the general strike of 1926, which Churchill bitterly opposes.
+1924 - In November he is reelected to parliament as an independent but is nevertheless offered the post of chancellor of the exchequer by the Conservative Party government.
+His decision to reintroduce the gold standard results in an economic disaster that leads to the general strike of 1926.

 1939 - German troops invade Poland on 1 September.
 Britain declares war on Germany on 3 September.
 On the same day, Churchill is appointed to his old post as lord of the admiralty.

-1940 - On 10 May Churchill is appointed prime minister of a coalition war government.
+1940 - Churchill is appointed as prime minister of a coalition war government on 10 May.
 He also takes charge of the Ministry of Defence and the leadership of the House of Commons.

-When he faces the house for the first time as prime minister on 13 May he commits himself and the nation to all out war until victory is won.
+He faces the house for the first time as prime minister on 13 May.
 "I have nothing to offer but blood, toil, tears and sweat," he says.

 "We have before us an ordeal of the most grievous kind.
 We have before us many, many long months of struggle and of suffering.
 You ask, what is our policy?
 I can say: It is to wage war by land, sea and air, with all our might and with all the strength God has given us; to wage war against a monstrous tyranny, never surpassed in the dark, and lamentable catalogue of human crime.
 That is our policy.
 You ask, what is our aim?
 I can answer in one word: It is victory, victory at all costs, victory in spite of all terror, victory, however long and hard the road may be; for without victory there is no survival."
 Full copy of the speech.